sebthemonster/syslog-app_logrotate/README.md

 * A docker-compose file is given as example to publish rails logs to a logs data platform with sharing logs between docker containers through named volume.

+* in file `syslog-ng.conf/app_rails.conf`, bind to `/etc/syslog-ng/syslog-ng.conf`, you will find example of destination for logs : network or file destination to test your configuration.

 ## Syslog-ng configuration to parse rails files
 This configuration
 * parses in same time rails 2 AND rails 3 logs.